-It will be easier for some professions to work from home than others.
-You will need to evidence that you have lost income as a result of self isolating.
+It will be easier for some professions to work from home than others, you will need to evidence that you have lost income as a result of self-isolating.

 Payment will be made by BACS transfer and is subject to income tax but will not affect your entitlement to benefit.
 Her Majesty’s Revenues and Customs will contact you about any tax you may need to pay at a later date.

 If you are suffering financial hardship you may wish to contact your bank and exercise a first right of appropriation against the grant – this means that you will tell the bank what the payment is to be used for.
 Find a template letter through the National Debt Helpline.

 Government advice regarding coronavirus can be found on the GOV.UK website.

 What do I do if I am refused an award?

 If you believe you have been wrongly refused an award we will look at it again although there is no formal right of appeal against the decision.
 To challenge a decision you must complete a new claim form and choose the option labelled “A follow-up claim following a refusal” option at the bottom of question 2 (Completing this form